 If you are installing Oracle Database, then you require additional space, either on a file system or in an Oracle Automatic Storage Management disk group, for the Fast Recovery Area if you choose to configure automated database backups.

-To ensure that each system meets these requirements:
+To ensure that each system meets these requirements, follow these steps:

-- 1. To determine the available RAM and swap space, enter the following command to obtain the system activity report: - # sar -r n i
+1. To determine the physical RAM size, enter the following command: